rcook/superclick/docs/index.md

-# ReaClick
+# SuperClick

-ReaClick is a [CLAP][clap] click track generator plugin for CLAP hosts including [REAPER][reaper].
+SuperClick is a [CLAP][clap] click track generator plugin for CLAP hosts including [REAPER][reaper].
 I'm building this to generate signals for devices such as the [Peterson Body Beat Pulse Solo][body-beat-pulse-solo].
 This project is at the "proof of concept" stage: it generates an audible click in time with the song etc.